Photo credit: Kevin Buchanan/Cliff Garten Studio

-Established in 2001, Fort Worth Public Art is a City of Fort Worth program advised by the Fort Worth Art Commission and managed by the Arts Council of Fort Worth.
-The FWPA Collection includes over 100 commissioned, acquired and donated artworks located throughout the city.
+Established in 2001, Fort Worth Public Art is a City of Fort Worth program advised by the Fort Worth Art Commission and managed by the Arts Fort Worth.
+The collection includes over 100 commissioned, acquired and donated artworks located throughout the city.

 WHAT IS PUBLIC ART?

 Public art assists in the expression of a community's sense of identity and enhance the visual landscape and character of the city.
 It encourages community participation through collaboration with artists, design professionals, and developers.
 Most importantly, public art is accessible to everyone and it can increase the livability, safety, and desirability of a neighborhood or a city.
 With the establishment of Fort Worth Public Art (FWPA) in 2001, the City of Fort Worth said “YES!” to enhancing civic architecture, creating harmonious public spaces, and fostering artfully designed infrastructure.

 HOW ARE FORT WORTH RESIDENTS INVOLVED IN THE PUBLIC ART PROCESS?

 During the planning process, key community stakeholders have an opportunity to help select the artist and share their values and insights through community meetings.
 The artist considers their input when designing the artwork to create a piece that reflects community identity.
 To get involved, attend an event or community meeting.

 Location- 1300 Gendy Street, Fort Worth, TX 76107